Grand-Federation/Grand-Federation-Rules/index.md

 6. Weapons should have reasonable rates of fire, magazine size, and/or reload times, an example (though not hard limit) of such would be a gun with a 200 round magazine that fires at 2500 RPM with a 2 second reload, this would very obviously go against common sense and not be allowed.

-7. Weapons must rez one bullet at a time, with the exception of shotguns.
+7. Weapons cannot use offset spread; they must use conical spread or a close enough approximation.
+Combining both conical and offset spread is not permitted.

 8. All munitions should be deployed from a qualifying platform and have a route through physical space that they travel through.
 This means inventory-dropped bombs and systems that rez munitions directly on impact points are forbidden.